Kolclo/Artifacts-MMO-Client/README.md

 ### Character Selection
 Prompt user to select a character to control
-- [ x ] Create custom background
+- [x] Create custom background
-- [ x ] Display background and animate it's movement
+- [x] Display background and animate it's movement
-- [ x ] Create custom music
+- [x] Create custom music
-- [ x ] Get a list of characters from API
+- [x] Get a list of characters from API
-- [ x ] Display character list to user
+- [x] Display character list to user
-- [ x ] Allow for character selection
+- [x] Allow for character selection